-- K4K predicts that the PV Capture Price Spread will go from positive to dropping to between -5% and -15% (on average).
+- K4K predicts that the PV Capture Price Spread will drop to between -10% and -20%.
 The Wind Capture Price Spread will fall less. - When New PV and New Wind capacity are deployed until the Capture Prices converge on LCOE levels, since New Wind is "quasi-baseload" (since the wind blows both during the day and at night), then - Wind Capture Price Spread = ~0 - PV Capture Price Spread = ~(LCOE PV - LCOE Wind) / LCOE Wind